gruntwork-io/docs/_docs-sources/foundations/overview/index.md

 1. **[Network Topology.](../network-topology)** Protect your internal cloud resources from external access.
 1. **[Running Apps.](../running-apps)** Run your apps on EKS, ECS, or Lambda in a best-practices way.

-All DevOps components are focused on AWS, GitHub, and Terraform/OpenTofu.
+All DevOps components are focused on AWS and Terraform/OpenTofu.
 We may add support for additional technologies in the future.

-## Working with components

-Components can be installed independently, however some components work best bundled together, and some components depend on another component being installed first.
-To reflect this dependency ordering, we have identified two "layers" of components:

-### Layer 1

-The first layer is the most foundational because all other infrastructure is built on top of it.
-It includes:

-- Landing Zone
-- IaC Foundations
-- Pipelines
-- Network Topology

-### Layer 2

-Once the layer-1 components are in place, the following components can be added:

-- Running Apps

 ## Building your own components